 Recent incidents involving Alvaro Pereira, Javier Mascherano and Christoph Kramer have prompted football's governing body to take action

-Football's governing body Fifa has launched an investigation into concussions in the game after a string of high-profile incidents.
+FIFA, world soccer's governing body, has launched an investigation into concussions in the game after a string of high-profile incidents.

 The recent World Cup in Brazil was punctuated by a string of concussions, those suffered by Alvaro Pereira, Javier Mascherano and Christoph Kramer - the latter in the tournament's final - the most notable.

 With no set guidelines in place, all three played on in their games, although Mascherano was the only one not to subsequently be forced off.

 That led to criticism of the game's governing body, which has now revealed measures are being taken to boost their understanding of such issues.

 A statement read: "As well as prevention, determining the most appropriate medical treatment for footballers after head injuries is also crucial.

 "With this in mind, researchers from University-Hospital Zurich's Clinic of Neurology and Zurich's Schulthess Clinic have launched a collaborative project with FIFA and have defined the initial factors needed to determine exactly when a player should return to football after suffering a mild injury in the course of play."

 FIFA chief medical officer Jiri Dvorak is supervising the studies, and suggested a period of rest could be enforced for players who are concussed.

 "First and foremost, it is crucial that the condition is examined in detail and assessed appropriately within 24 hours of the event," he added.

 "While a head injury initially requires a resting phase, in the event of an inner ear problem we recommend a swift return to training that should include exercises targeted at coordination.